SESSION THREE | 6:30pm, CCA CLUBROOM, THU 27 MAR, 2014

 Reading to be announced

-In November we began by reading Kate Zambreno's Heroines, 2012, alongside a screening of Věra Chytilová's New Wave film Daisies, 1966.
-In February we continue our reading with Chris Kraus' confessional reportage I Love Dick, 1997, a novel which exposes Kraus' desire-written and desire-unrequited pursuit of cultural theorist Dick Hebdige with her husband, Sylvère Lotringer, as an accomplice.
-Chris Kraus' Gravity & Grace, 1996, produced just one year earlier and the valediction of her career as an experimental filmmaker, is closely aligned to her early writing, always present but labelled as a failed endeavour.
-In I Love Dick Kraus describes the humiliating advocacy of the feature and in Gravity & Grace she cameos as a New Museum curator berating the artist-protagonist's 'good try'; 'the sublime has always been on the side of shit [but] frankly, your work just isn’t shitty enough, it’s illustrative of the peripheral conditions of shit'.
-The film will be screened in the CCA cinema and is free to both reading group members and non-members.
+In November we began by reading Kate Zambreno’s Heroines , 2012, alongside a screening of Věra Chytilová‘s New Wave film Daisies, 1966.
+In February we continued our reading with Chris Kraus’ confessional reportage I Love Dick, 1997, a novel which exposes Kraus’ desire-written and desire-unrequited pursuit of cultural theorist Dick Hebdige with her husband, Sylvère Lotringer, as an accomplice.
+Chris Kraus’ Gravity & Grace, 1996, produced just one year earlier and the valediction of her career as an experimental filmmaker, is closely aligned to her early writing, always present but labelled as a failed endeavour.

-In March, for the third session, we continue to consider the semantics of the female subjective voice and read Katherine Angel's Unmastered: A Book On Desire, Most Difficult To Tell, 2012, and Anne Carson's essay The Gender of Sound, 1992.
-The fourth session in April will lead us to Beatriz Preciado's Testo Junkie, 2013.
+In March, for the third session, we will discuss Katherine Angel’s Unmastered: A Book On Desire, Most Difficult To Tell, 2012, and Anne Carson’s essay The Gender of Sound, 1992.
+Both works map and unpick historical and cultural studies, both observe the semantics of the female voice and suggest that the words we choose shape the message we tell.
+The fourth session in April will lead us to Beatriz Preciado’s Testo Junkie, 2013.
 May reading TBC.

 Contact firstname.lastname@example.org for further information, to make comment, or to submit proposals.

 Initiated by Emma Balkind and Laura Edbrook in association with MAP